solidify/azure-devops-backup-tool-docs/readme.md

   - Contains documentation on using the **CLI** to backup and restore individual components.
   - Includes detailed guides on creating and using **custom configuration files** for your backup and restore processes.

-- **config-samples**
+- **config-templates**
-  - Sample **custom configuration files** for each component.
+  - Template **custom configuration files** for each component.
-  - Use these samples as a reference or starting point for creating your own custom configuration files.
+  - Use these templates as a reference or starting point for creating your own custom configuration files.

 ### Documents